Appetite for Destruction Tour: Background

 On August 20, 1988, Guns N' Roses performed at the Monsters of Rock festival at Donington Park in Castle Donington, England.
 At the start of their set, the capacity crowd of over 100,000 began jumping and surging forward.
 Despite Axl Rose's requests that the crowd move away from the stage, two fans were trampled to death.
 Media largely blamed the band for the tragedy, and reported that they continued playing despite the dangerous conditions.
 However, the venue's head of security noted that GN'R had not been aware of the extent of fan injuries, had immediately halted their set when requested to do so, and had attempted to calm the crowd.

-The Texas Stadium show on September 17, 1988 is remembered by the band as one of their worst performances.
+The band's show at Texas Stadium on September 17, 1988, is remembered by the band as one of their worst performances.
 "The band completely fell apart in front of this massive audience," recalled Slash.
 "It was desperate on stage, trying to keep everything together.
 I have nightmares about it."